Weighted clothing: Backpacks

 Using weighted backpacks is a very common form of weight.
 It is like clothing when properly affixed, although some backpacks require tension in the pectorals or being held on the arms to keep from sliding off if not properly affixed.

 Simpler to put on and remove than weighted vests, it simulates how humans carry things, like young or injured comrades or camping supplies, rather than the storage of body fat.
-For most exercises, like pull-ups or pushups, it is just as effective as a weighted vest in adding resistance from gravity.
+For most exercises, like pull-ups or push-ups, it is just as effective as a weighted vest in adding resistance from gravity.
 Limitations in flexibility forward or backward or to the side in arms may or may not be present depending on the pack as they vary greatly.

 A standard form of military and fire fighter training is not only be able to carry a backpack, but to march and run with one loaded down with a concrete "marble".
 Part of SWAT training is to be able to do pull-ups wearing a heavy pack.